This retelling of the Greek myths has lessons for us as we live through the coronavirus crisis.

 In this companion to his bestselling Mythos, Stephen Fry brilliantly retells the dramatic, funny, tragic and timeless tales of Greek heroes.

 Stephen Fry is an award-winning comedian, actor, presenter and director.
 He rose to fame alongside Hugh Laurie in A Bit of Fry and Laurie (which he co-wrote with Laurie) and Jeeves and Wooster, and was unforgettable as General Melchett in Blackadder.
 He has hosted over 180 episodes of QI, and has narrated all seven of the Harry Potter novels for the audiobook recordings.
-He is the bestselling author of four novels - The Stars' Tennis Balls, Making History, The Hippopotamus and The Liar - as well as three volumes of autobiography - Moab is My Washpot, The Fry Chronicles and More Fool Me.
-Mythos and Heroes, his retelling of the Greek myths, are both Sunday Times bestsellers.
+He is the bestselling author of four novels - The Liar, The Hippopotamus, Making History and The Stars' Tennis Balls - as well as three volumes of autobiography - Moab is My Washpot, The Fry Chronicles and More Fool Me.
+Mythos, Heroes and Troy, his retelling of the Greek myths, are all Sunday Times bestsellers.

 For more on our cookies and changing your settings click here